 Stratification is another word for layering, and this is exactly what you want the water in your tank to do.
-You would like the hottest water to be at the top of your accumulator tank (also known as a heat store), the cooler water at the bottom of the tank, and as small as possible a mixing layer between the two.
+You would like the hottest water to be at the top of your thermal store the cooler water at the bottom of the tank, and as small as possible a mixing layer between the two.

 As you heat the water in the tank up the idea is that the layer of hot water at the top gets bigger (and the cold water layer at the bottom gets smaller).